 The cost of a skin peel will depend on the type you choose.
 Prices start from £60 for a mild glycolic peel but deeper peels can cost up to £1,600.

-Botox injections reduce the appearance of lines and wrinkles on areas of the face, including around the eyes – known as crow’s feet and lines caused by expressions such as frowning.
+Botulinum toxin injections, such as Botox® and Dysport® reduce the appearance of lines and wrinkles on areas of the face, including around the eyes – known as crow’s feet and lines caused by expressions such as frowning.